Blue Rim 5™ banner

 Glass & Rim

-Same blue-rim rocks glass and 2:1 salt-sugar rim.
+Same blue-rim glass and 2:1 salt-sugar rim.

 Blue Base